KWDB/docs/en/sql-reference/ddl/ts-db/ts-table.md

 The `DROP TABLE` statement removes all tables from a database.
 After deletion, all privileges on the tables are also removed.

 ::: warning Note
-When removing a table, KWDB will check whether the current table is referenced by the real-time data feed service.
-If yes, the system returns an error and lists all pipes that reference the specified table.
+When removing a table, KWDB will check whether the current table is referenced by any stream.
+If yes, the system ruturns an error and lists all streams that reference the specified table.
 In this case, you can use the `CASCADE` keyword to remove the specified table and its dependent objects.
 :::

 ### Privileges